AU-Master-Thesis/thesis/sections/2-background/related-works.typ

 Originally Murai _et al._ showed, with their _A Robot Web for Distributed Many-Device Localisation_, that #acr("GBP") can be utilised to solve multi-agent _localisation_.
 Then Patwardhan _et al._ showed that the same algorithm structure can be adapted to multi-agent _planning_.
 This thesis aims to extend the work by Patwardhan _et al._@gbpplanner to include a global planning layer, which can provide a more robust solution to the multi-agent planning in highly complex environments.
 As such @gbpplanner will be covered more thoroughly in its own dedicated section below, see @background-related-works-gbp-planner.

 #todo[maybe the 'dedicated section' is simply the rest of the background which contains the relevant theory.]

+#todo[Split the related works into a subsection for each important work.]

 === GBP Planner <background-related-works-gbp-planner>